IBM-Bluemix-Docs/certificate-manager/about.md

   </tr>
 </table>

-## Locations availability
+## Availability
 {: #availability}

-{{site.data.keyword.cloudcerts_short}} is available in the Dallas, London, Frankfurt and Tokyo locations.
+{{site.data.keyword.cloudcerts_short}} is available in the Dallas, London, Frankfurt, and Tokyo locations.